-Total Hg in sediment and tissue is also measured using a DMA-80 analyser according to EPA Method 7473.
+Total Hg in sediment and tissue is also measured using a DMA-80 analyser according to a modification of EPA Method 7473.
 Controlled heating in an oxygenated decomposition furnace is used to liberate mercury from solid samples in the instrument.
 The sample is dried and then thermally and chemically decomposed within the decomposition furnace.
 The decomposition products are carried by flowing oxygen to the catalytic section of the furnace.
 Here oxidation is completed and halogens and nitrogen/sulfur oxides are trapped.
 The remaining decomposition products are then carried to an amalgamator that selectively traps mercury.
 After the system is flushed with oxygen to remove any remaining gases or decomposition products, the amalgamator is rapidly heated, releasing mercury vapor.
 Flowing oxygen carries the mercury vapor through absorbance cells positioned in the light path of a single wavelength atomic absorption spectrophotometer.
 Absorbance (peak height or peak area) is measured at 253.7 nm as a function of mercury concentration.

 Methyl Mercury Methods

 Methyl mercury (CH3Hg) measurements employ an ethylation step followed by purge and trap/GC separation and fluorescence detection (EPA1630).